 The rails will rest within the holes of the posts with an overhang.

-So be sure to take into consideration the excess when measuring out your holes.
+So be sure to consider the excess when measuring out your holes.

 We dug each of our 3 holes for the split rail posts 28″ deep.